Readings for Sociology 20033

 Discussion Questions: Keeping this down to a manageable number of readings and subtopics is a challenge every year.
 The optional questions focus on topics that are further covered in the optional readings in case you are interested.
 Besides just summarizing the readings, feel free to critique them or offer your own personal thoughts on them.

-6. Your readings (and optional readings) include discussions of George Tiller, Tim Tebow (and his parents), Susan B. Anthony (along with other early feminists), Shirley Chisholm.
-Explain how these people felt about pro-life versus pro-choice issues and why they were/are important and controversial figures in this debate.
-(In order to show how they are controversial, you'll of course need to discuss the arguments that have been made both for and against their positions, e.g. if you talk about Shirley Chisholm's support for abortion you'll also want to discuss the claims of those who equate abortion with Black genocide.) .
+6. Your readings (and optional readings) include discussions of George Tiller, Tim Tebow (and his parents), and Susan B. Anthony (along with other early feminists) Explain how these people felt about pro-life versus pro-choice issues and why they were/are important and controversial figures in this debate.
+(In order to show how they are controversial, you'll of course need to discuss the arguments that have been made both for and against their positions).
 Specifically, consider such questions as:

 Why was George Tiller a